bazelbuild/bazel-website/support.md

 We announce those release candidates on [bazel-discuss](https://groups.google.com/forum/#!forum/bazel-discuss);
 these are binaries that have passed all of our unit tests.
-Over the next days, we monitor community bug reports for regression in release candidate.
+Over the next days, we monitor community bug reports for regressions in release candidate.

-If no regressions are discovered, we officially release the candidate after two week.
+If no regressions are discovered, we officially release the candidate after two weeks.
 However, regressions can delay the release of a release candidate.
 If regressions are found, we apply corresponding cherry-picks to the release candidate to fix those regressions.
 If no further regressions are found for two business days, but not before two week has elapsed since the first release candidate, we release it.

-We do not cherry-pick non-regression bugfix (e.g., for bug that has always been there or bug on new features) or feature.
+After the release candidate is cut, we do not cherry-pick new features into release candidates.
+Moreover, if we discover that a new feature is buggy, we might decide to roll it back from a release candidate.
+Only critical, high-impact bugs will be fixed in a release candidate.

 A release can only be release on a day where the next day is a business day.
-The release manager should make sure he is available on the next day or delegate its responsabilities.
+The release manager should make sure they are available on the next day or delegate their responsabilities.

 If a regression is found on the latest release, a patch release can be emitted by applying the corresponding cherry-pick to the release tag.
 Being another patch to an existing release, the